(1) This section applies for the purposes of this Chapter.

 (a) in relation to a school in England and Wales, has the meaning given in section 579(1) of the Education Act 1996;

-(b) in relation to a school in Scotland, has the meaning given in
+(b) in relation to a school in Scotland, has the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.